jcjorel/ec2-spot-converter/README.md

 * When no argument is specified (or `'*'`), all existing CloudWatch alarms in the current account will be searched for instance id reference,
 * When arguments are specified, they are used as CloudWatch alarm prefixes to filterin only a subset of existing alarms (=faster processing).

-**Only alarms with a Dimension named `InstanceId` and the value of the converted Instance Id will be updated.**
+**Only alarms referring to a metric with a dimension named `InstanceId` and the value of the converted Instance Id will be updated.**

 As an AWS account can contain thousands of CloudWatch alarms, this feature is disabled by default.